sumittariyal/resume-matcher/README.md

 # Resume Matcher

-A web application that analyzes a resume against a job description and calculates a **match score** based on relevant skills.
+Resume Matcher is a web application that compares a **resume with a job description** and calculates a **match score based on relevant skills**.
-The project helps candidates quickly understand how well their resume fits a specific job role.
+This helps candidates understand how well their resume fits a particular job role.

 ---